xvenc/bp-theses/README.md

 Next, using the command `pip install -r requirements.txt` you need to install all the necessary packages.
 After that, the program can be run using `python3 triage_client.py <arguments>`.

+If you have your own account on `tria.ge` and want to use yours just change the variable **auth_api_key** in the file `triage_client.py` on line 13.
+You can find your authorization api key on this link:
+`https://tria.ge/account`.
+Otherwise my account with my api key will be used and you wont see the submitted samples on the `tria.ge` website.

 Program was tested on Ubuntu 20.04 and on Arch linux distribution.

 ## Usage
-The main command is the `--all` command.
+The **main command** is the `--all` command.
 This command downloads `n` number of samples for each family, then it will upload all the samples to the `tria.ge` for analysis.
 And the it will download all the pcaps and overview reports as .json file.
+The file with malware families needs to have each family name on new line.
+And it's better to look the family name on the website `bazaar.abuse.ch` and use the name what they use, because sometimes it doesnt work if the name is a bit different.
+It the zip archive is exampe with 15 family names.

 Next command is `--submit` command.
 This command is for uploading single file or whole directory to the `tria.ge` for analysis.
 If whole directory is uploaded then `csv` log files are created.
 But if only simple file is uploaded no log files are created.

 Command `--download` is used for downloading all pcap from `.csv` log file.
 This command only works if some `.csv` files were created using command `--submit`.

 And last command `--get` is used to download `n` number of samples of specified family.

 ```
 Usage: python3 triage_client.py [COMMAND] [OPTIONS]